 I grew up on a small ranch in North County San Diego, was in 4H, and absolutely love all animals.
 The main reason I bought a house (as opposed to a condo or town home) was so I could have a yard for dogs.
 My home is my castle for myself and my two beloved boxers, an oasis right smack dab in the middle of LA.

 I work from home, so I'm always around, and doggy play breaks happen often.
 A doggy door and extremely secure yard allow for all day indoor/outdoor play access or just lounging in the sun, as well as your peace of mind.
 Large, comfy, dog-friendly couches are a great place for everyone to crash into a puppy puddle at the end of a long day.
 I send lots of photos of every single dog all throughout their stay, so you can see just what they're up to as well!
-The reason Rover shows only 8% is because I choose to send the photos privately via text, rather than using the Rover website, which would display your photos for all to see.
+I mostly choose to send the photos privately via text, rather than using the Rover website.

 Being an Eagle Scout taught me to always "be prepared," so in case of anything unexpected, the vet's office is just 3 blocks away.
 If your pup needs any medications, I am personally fully capable of administering oral meds, as well as subcutaneous and intramuscular injections.
 All dogs staying a week or longer will be offered a complimentary bath with a flea shampoo.